Computer & Device Security

 If you’ve ever received a multitude of pop-up ads while surfing the Internet, you likely are ‘infected’ with spyware.
 Spyware is a general term for a program that surreptitiously monitors your actions.
 While they can be sinister, most are used to gather marketing data.
 Spyware companies make their money by showing ads against your will while you’re surfing the Internet.
 One must also be careful of programs called key loggers.
 Key logger software is a program, which causes every keystroke made on the computer to be recorded.
 The program can remain completely undetected and is initiated when the computer is turned on.
 The key logger records everything outgoing to include e-mails, documents, login names, passwords, and credit card numbers etc.

-Dial-up modems are also vulnerable, but cable and DSL connections are always “on” and therefore easier for hackers to find and exploit.
+Dial-up modems are also vulnerable, but cable, fiber and DSL connections are always “on” and therefore easier for hackers to find and exploit.
 A firewall acts much like a guard when it looks at network traffic destined for or received from another computer.
 The firewall then determines if that traffic should continue on to its destination or be stopped.
 The firewall “guard” is important because it keeps the unwanted out and permits only appropriate traffic to enter and leave the computer.

 Review Browser & Email Configurations

 Configuring your browser to block active content like ActiveX, Java, scripting, pop-ups, images, and other potentially harmful content can increase online security, but may also inhibit your browsing experience and some website performance.
 One browser configuration strategy to manage the risk associated with active content while still enabling trusted sites is the use of pre-defined security levels.
 Review and edit your browser’s options under Internet Tools, Options, or Preferences.